BenVilakazi/AirBnB_clone/README.md

 (hbnb) quit
 ## Authors

-This project was developed by Archford Chipadza and Ben Vilakazi.
+This project was developed by `Archford Chipadza` and `Ben Vilakazi`.

 ## Requirements